 Kinds and Costs of Library Cards

-- Student Card, for a student in grades 7 though 12 who lives out of town but attends school in Brattleboro (limit 3 checkouts at a time): FREE
+- Students in grades 7 though 12 who live out of town but attend school in Brattleboro.
+Student card limit: 3 checkouts at a time

-- Temporary Resident Card, for residents in specific temporary locations in Brattleboro, including motels, the Brattleboro Retreat, Phoenix programs, and others: FREE.
+- Temporary Residents in specific temporary locations in Brattleboro, including motels, the Brattleboro Retreat, Phoenix programs, and others.
 Signed certificate of residency required.
 Please visit the circulation desk to consult our list of temporary Brattleboro residences.
 Temporary card limit: 1 checkout at a time, for one week

 Fee to replace a lost borrower card in any of the above categories: $.50

 Available free to all, but higher replacement cost if card is lost (see note below).
 Voluntary donations are encouraged and appreciated.
 Computer user cards are for computer access only.
 Patrons with borrower cards use those to access computers; a separate computer card is not needed.